atgreen/build-custom-azure-RHEL-image/README.md

 For this example, set the following environment variables, and run `make`.

-OSPASSWD : the root pw for the target image
+* `OSPASSWD` : the root pw for the target image
-RHUSER   : the Red Hat portal user ID
+* `RHUSER`   : the Red Hat portal user ID
-RHPASSWD : the Red Hat portal password
+* `RHPASSWD` : the Red Hat portal password

+Feel free to submit PRs or Issues.

+AG